khiyamiftikhar/keypad/Readme.txt

 About

-This is an interrupt based keypad library.
+This is an interrupt based keypad library designed for ESPIDF.
 It is designed and implemented using Object Oriented Design concepts and program to interface concept.
 The interface implementation will be injected to the component that requires it to have dependency inversion using dependency injection.